casper-network/docs-archive/dapp-dev-guide/solidity.rst

 * Solidity features are easy to express in Rust, which is a much richer language.
 * The shape of CasperLabs DSL is similar to Solidity.
 * The CasperLabs Rust toolchain is something we want to leverage, rather than coding it from scratch.
-* The CasperLabs execution model is different than Ethereum's, therefore it's easier to translate it on the language level, than on the bytecode level.
+* The Casper execution model is different than Ethereum's, therefore it's easier to translate it on the language level, than on the bytecode level.

 Solidity to Rust Migration
 --------------------------